hongjai-rhee/public/giants/README.md

 In 2017, the eight researchers introduced the **Transformer** architecture in their landmark paper: *“Attention Is All You Need.”* The idea behind self-attention also inspired one of the most important questions explored in this book:

 > *How can a model decide what matters by looking at everything in relation to everything else?*

 ---

+### 🏛️ Richard Bellman

+**Contribution:** Dynamic Programming, **Bellman Equation**

+Richard Bellman introduced dynamic programming and the principle of optimality, providing the conceptual foundation for modern reinforcement learning.
+The Bellman equation taught us to look beyond the immediate reward: *What matters now depends on what may happen next*.

+---